simplyxaker/Project-2/README.md

-# Project-2
+# Project-2✌️
-A new program from me, where the program guesses your hidden number
+A new program from me, where the program guesses your hidden number😎